WDI-SEA/react-development-course-materials/02-React State/06-functional-components-lecture.md

 }
 ```

-But with ES6, we now have:
+But, with ES6, we now have:

 ```javascript
 const Name = props => (